faradayio/cage/README.md

 ## Development notes

 Pull requests are welcome!
-If you're not sure whether your idea would fit into the project's vision, please feel free to file an issue and ask us.
+If you're unsure about your idea, then please feel free to file an issue and ask us for feedback.
+We like suggestions!

 ### Setting up tools